As we celebrate the success of our sisters in securing voting rights 126 years ago, the PSA is leading the struggle for pay equality.

-PSA is pushing for equal pay across our union with the launch of new claims in recent months
+We’re pushing for equal pay across our union with the launch of new claims in recent months.

 These claims along with our claim for DHB admin workers could be a springboard for claims for women doing similar work in other sectors.

 “Work undertaken for one claim to prove women have been undervalued, could be relevant to another.
-This would save us from having to start from scratch with each new claim,” says PSA national secretary Kerry Davies.
+This would save us from having to start from scratch with each new claim.

 SPREADING THE WORD

-The PSA partnered with NZEI, the National Council of Women and other unions to encourage members to wear black and white for equal pay on Suffrage Day on September 19.
+The PSA has partnered with the National Council of Women and other unions to encourage members to wear black and white for pay equity on Suffrage Day.

-“It was a way to take the message out into the community, beyond workers who are actively pursuing claims,” says PSA Equal Pay organiser Jo Taylor.
+“It’s a way to take the pay equity message out into the community, beyond workers who are actively pursuing claims,” says PSA Equal Pay organiser Jo Taylor.

 “We want to demonstrate public support for closing the gender pay gap and to encourage the government to speed up implementation.”